 We planted a 1 hector vineyard in 2016 higher up on our property at 500 meters (1,650ft.).
 It was named Split Rock because of a large boulder that was pulled out of the vineyard during the field preparation prior to planting.
 While transporting the boulder closer to the road to use as a decoration, the boulder split when it was being set on the ground.
 I then knew I had a name for the vineyard.
 The west part, roughly 2/3 of Split Rock is planted with what is referred to here in Italy as Grande Selezione (Great Selection), which is a field blend.
 These vines are grafted cuttings selected from old vineyards in Burgundy where the specific clones are not known and are likely mixed.
 The vines in these vineyard are tagged over the years for their genetic diversity, disease resistance and general vigor.

 An additional .5 hector was planted in 2018 with clone 115 of Pinot Noir on the remaining 1/3 of Split Rock on the east side.

 At the same time in 2018, we planted an .7 hector section across the road from Split Rock.
 We call this vineyard Campo Alto (High Field) because it is the highest part of the two fields.
 This vineyard was planted with clone 777 of Pinot Nero.

-We now have a total of about 2.2 hectares (5.5 acres) of vineyards for a modest production of wine made from 100% organically grown Pinot Noir grapes.
-We hope to plant another hector in the near future and arrive at about 5 - 6 hectors in the next few years.
+We now have a total of about 3 hectares (7.5 acres) of vineyards for a modest production of wine made from 100% organically grown Pinot Noir grapes.
+We plan on planting at least another 2 hectors for a total of about 5 - 6 hectors in the next few years.